rpturbina/homework-spotify-app/README.md

 ## **Update**

+### **Homework - Module 5 - Session 2 - UI Component Library**

+* Start using UI component library/just using CSS.
+You're free to choose any library/just using CSS.
+* You can freely choose which components that will be changed
+* Example: modify search input to material-ui

 ### **Homework - Module 5 - Session 1 - CSS Grid & Flexbox**

 Modify the existing components, to use Flexbox and Grid.